jphmrst/PLC/README.md

 Some attention is required when installing Agda's libraries on a shared file system.
-The standard library as shipped contains `.agda` files, and not the comppiled `.agdai` images (which of course will vary from system to system).
+The standard library as shipped contains `.agda` files, and not the compiled `.agdai` images (which of course will vary from system to system).
 When a `.agdai` file does not exist for a file from a library, Agda will attempt to compile that file _and store the resulting `.agdai` file right alongside the `.agda` source_.